OnlyJ22/StudyToWGU/CS 204/Ch1.md

 * Useful in scenarios where **fast data retrieval** is more important than **strict data integrity**.
 * Common in **business intelligence**, **analytics**, and **machine learning pipelines**.
 * Must be carefully managed to balance **performance gains** against **maintenance complexity**.
-Understood — always include a clear **title** in future responses.
-Here's the refined version of your lesson summary with the appropriate title at the top:

----

 ### Section 12: Introduction to Database Queries and SQL